Ayoush/commit-history-modifier/README.md

 # cOMMIT-hIstory-MOdiFiEr
-TEStINg soME sub PRoCeSs For MOdIFYiNg coMMiT hisTOry
+TEStINg soME sub PRoCeSs For MOdIFYiNg coMmiT hisTOry